Why We Ask

 We’ve all seen grinning televangelists whose emotional and overblown appeals only heighten their incredulous promises of leveraged miracles to those who give “sacrificially” (wheeling and dealing God’s grace: the more money, the bigger the miracle).
 We vomit in their general direction.

 And while we’ve tried to avoid the association, we do get lumped-in with the charlatans from time to time.
 Still, we have to raise the money to operate.
 And radio ain’t cheap.
-It takes around 1.6 million dollars a year to run this place.
-The JOY FM reaches over 210,000 listeners in the Atlanta area, plus areas to the south and west of Metro Atlanta, including portions of Eastern Alabama.
+It takes over four million dollars a year to run this place.
+We cover three media markets, or (as the car drives) over 200 miles north-to-south plus Atlanta and Dothan, Alabama.
+The JOY FM, Florida, is actually eight separate FM stations, along with nine low-power “translators” that fill in the gaps, two HD stations and three internet radio stations (Lightforce Radio, Classic Joy and The JOY FM).
+And we aren’t licensed by the FCC to sell any commercials.

 Dave and Carmen (who have both been in commercial radio) often celebrate their freedom from playing to an advertiser and from skirmishes between the sales and programming departments.
 Non-commercial, listener supported radio is accountable to our listeners, not advertisers.
 A sense of shared ownership accompanies each gift of support.
 Besides, each supporter’s gift is an investment of trust.